Eiger: 1936

-The next year ten young climbers from Austria and Germany came to Grindelwald and camped at the foot of the mountain.
-Before their attempts started one of them was killed during a training climb, and the weather was so bad during that summer that, after waiting for a change and seeing none on the way, several members of the party gave up.
+Ten young climbers from Austria and Germany came to Grindelwald and camped at the foot of the mountain the following year.
+Before their attempts started, one of them was killed during a training climb, and the weather was so bad during that summer that, after waiting for a change and seeing none on the way, several members of the party gave up.
 Of the four that remained, two were Bavarians, Andreas Hinterstoisser and Toni Kurz, and two were Austrians, Willy Angerer and Edi Rainer.
-When the weather improved they made a preliminary exploration of the lowest part of the face.
+When the weather improved, they preliminarily explored the lowest part of the face.
 Hinterstoisser fell 37 m but was not injured.
-A few days later the four men finally began the ascent of the face.
-They climbed quickly, but on the next day, after their first bivouac, the weather changed; clouds came down and hid the group to the observers.
+A few days later, the four men finally began the ascent of the face.
+They climbed quickly, but on the next day, after their first bivouac, the weather changed; clouds came down and hid the group from the observers.
 They did not resume the climb until the following day, when, during a break, the party was seen descending, but the climbers could be seen only intermittently from the ground.
-The group had no choice but to retreat, since Angerer had suffered serious injuries from falling rock.
+The group had no choice but to retreat since Angerer had suffered serious injuries from falling rock.
 The party became stuck on the face when they could not recross the difficult Hinterstoisser Traverse, from which they had taken the rope they had first used to climb it.
 The weather then deteriorated for two days.
 They were ultimately swept away by an avalanche, which only Kurz survived, hanging on a rope.
-Three guides started on an extremely perilous rescue attempt.
+Three guides started on a precarious rescue attempt.
 They failed to reach him but came within shouting distance and learned what had happened.
 Kurz explained the fate of his companions: one had fallen down the face, another was frozen above him, and the third had fractured his skull in falling and was hanging dead on the rope.

-In the morning the three guides came back, traversing the face from a hole near the Eigerwand station and risking their lives under incessant avalanches.
-Toni Kurz was still alive but almost helpless, with one hand and one arm completely frozen.
+In the morning, the three guides returned, traversing the face from a hole near the Eigerwand station and risking their lives under constant avalanches.
+Toni Kurz was still alive but almost helpless, with one hand and one arm wholly frozen.
 Kurz hauled himself off the cliff after cutting loose the rope that bound him to his dead teammate below and climbed back onto the face.
-The guides were not able to pass an unclimbable overhang that separated them from Kurz.
-They managed to give him a rope long enough to reach them by tying two ropes together.
+The guides could not pass an unclimbable overhang that separated them from Kurz.
+They gave him a rope long enough to reach them by tying two ropes together.
 While descending, Kurz could not get the knot to pass through his carabiner.
-He tried for hours to reach his rescuers who were only a few metres below him.
+He tried for hours to reach his rescuers, who were only a few metres below him.
 Then he began to lose consciousness.
-One of the guides, climbing on another's shoulders, was able to touch the tip of Kurz's crampons with his ice-axe but could not reach higher.
-Kurz was unable to descend further and, completely exhausted, died slowly.
+One of the guides, climbing on another's shoulders, could touch the tip of Kurz's crampons with his ice axe but could not reach higher.
+Kurz was unable to descend further and, wholly exhausted, died slowly.